-Whether a slight fender-bender or a severe wreck, being involved in a motor vehicle accident can be frustrating and downright terrifying; if you sustain injuries, it’s essential to seek medical attention right away.
-The reason this is crucial, apart from ensuring your own well-being, is because the defendant’s insurance may try to say that your injuries don’t deserve compensation if you waited to see a doctor for them.
+Whether a slight fender-bender or a severe wreck, being involved in a motor vehicle accident can be frustrating and downright terrifying; if you sustain injuries, you must seek medical attention immediately.
+This is crucial, apart from ensuring your own well-being, because the defendant’s insurance may try to say that your injuries don’t deserve compensation if you waited to see a doctor for them.
 After an accident, you’ll need to exchange information with the other driver.
 This includes name, address, driver’s license number, and insurance details.
 If injuries are present, then a police officer will need to be there to file a report.
-No detail should be overlooked when giving a report to the police.
-The more accurate this is, the stronger your case for compensation will be.
+No detail should be overlooked when reporting to the police.
+The more accurate this is, the stronger your compensation case will be.

-If you are able, take pictures of the damage and the surrounding scene.
+If you can, take pictures of the damage and the surrounding scene.
 If the other driver ran a red light or stop sign, take pictures of it.
-Documenting the circumstances which caused the accident will only help to sure up your case.
+Documenting the circumstances that caused the accident will only help to make up your case.
 Talk to witnesses, if there were any, who can corroborate your version of events if it becomes necessary.

 Nevada uses the modified comparative negligence law to determine the amount of fault that could be attributed to each driver.
-If you, as the victim, are awarded $10,000 in damages but are found to be 25 percent at fault, then you would only receive $7,500 in compensation.
-The “modified” part of this law means that if you are found to be 50 percent or more at fault, you will not be entitled to receive any compensation for damages at all.
-The amount of fault is determined by a jury in a trial, so settling out of court, which most car accident claims are, will take away any of that ambiguity.
+If you, as the victim, are awarded $10,000 in damages but found to be 25 percent at fault, you would only receive $7,500 in compensation.
+The “modified” part of this law means that if you are found to be 50 percent or more at fault, you will not be entitled to compensation for damages.
+The amount of fault is determined by a jury in a trial, so settling out of court, which most car accident claims are, will remove any ambiguity.

 In Las Vegas, the statute of limitations dictates that you have two years to file a personal injury claim and three years to file a claim for property damage.
-This clock starts from the time the accident took place rather than when the injury was discovered.
-You have time to put together your claim, so hiring a lawyer as soon as you can after the accident to help you gather evidence, keep track of paperwork, and document medical expenses will ensure that you are compensated fairly.
+This clock starts from when the accident occurred rather than when the injury was discovered.
+You have time to put together your claim, so hiring a lawyer as soon as possible after the accident to help you gather evidence, keep track of paperwork, and document medical expenses will ensure that you are compensated fairly.